 Choux pastry is wonderfully versatile and can be used as the basis for a variety of fabulous desserts.
-Often people are a little afraid of choux pastry but provided you pay attention to what you are doing, making this delicious pastry doesn't need to be difficult.
+People are often a little afraid of choux pastry, but provided you pay attention to what you are doing, making this delicious pastry doesn't need to be difficult.

 - Put the water, milk and butter into a saucepan.
 Heat gently until the butter has melted completely and then bring the mixture to the boil.

 - Remove the saucepan from the heat and add in all the flour in one go.
 Using a wooden spoon, beat the mixture until a dough forms.
 It should come away from the sides of the pan.